Muriel-Salvan/databricks/README.md

 ## Usage

-The API is articulated around a domains hierarchy mapping the official Databricks API documentation.
+The API is articulated around resources hierarchy mapping the official Databricks API documentation.
 It is accessed using the `Databricks#api` method, giving both the host to connect to and an API token.

 Example to list the root path of the DBFS storage of an instance: